SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/04-Type-Conversion.md

-[slide]
+[slide hideTitle]
 # Type Conversion

-[vimeo-video startTimeInSeconds="1506" endTimeInSeconds="1740"]
-[stream language="EN" videoId="425081520" default /]
-[stream language="RO" videoId="425084744"  /]
-[/vimeo-video]

 When you assign the value of one data type to another, the two types might not be compatible with each other.

-If the data types are compatible, then Java will perform the conversion automatically known as Automatic Type Conversion, and if not then they need to be cast or converted explicitly.
+If the data types are compatible, then Java will perform the conversion automatically.
+This is known as Automatic Type Conversion, and if not then they need to be cast or converted explicitly.

-For example, assigning an int value to a long variable.
+For example, assigning an **int** value to a **long** variable.

 In Java, there are two types of casting:

-- Widening Casting \(automatically\) - converting a smaller type to a larger type size.
+- Widening conversion \(automatic\) - converting a smaller type to a larger type size.
+This is also known as **implicit conversion**

 ```java live
 int myInt = 9;